la2050/archive/_projects/2016/ocean-heroes-saving-lives-daily-as-a-water-rescuer.md

   - 'Money '
   - Publicity/awareness
   - Community outreach
+project_description: >-
+  Geared for youth ages 9-17, the Open Water Junior Lifeguard Program operates during the summer at two open water locations within the City.
+Taught by certified lifeguards, our Program is competitive and rigorous providing instruction in physical conditioning, competition skills and the use of professional lifesaving equipment.
+Our Program is designed to educate and impassion youth to appreciate and respect the marine environment and introduce youth to a potential career choice in water safety.
 project_impact: >-
   ["Access to open space and park facilities","Attendance at major league sporting events","Number (and quality) of informal spaces for play","Number of